ONykyf/nvidia-340-390-470-slackbuilds/README.md

 There is a warning about "tainted kernel" in `dmesg` output.

 When a framebuffer for the second (integrated) intel card starts to initialize after nvidia gets initialized, the text console gets black and returns only before X is started.
-This pause is long (ca 30 seconds) on a box with RTL8211E Gigabit Ethernet adapter, probably because of entropy starvation when `r8169` is started and is not related to graphics.
+This pause is long (ca 30 seconds) on a box with an RTL8211E Gigabit Ethernet adapter, probably because of entropy starvation when `r8169` is started, and is not related to graphics.

 When Xserver is started, `nvidia-drm` complains about failure to grab drm device ownership, which is a long-term issue for NVidia:
 ```